 New TCJ: Where are the women? – Questions on the relaunch of The Comics Journal online

-Twilight & the Plight of the Female Fan – Melinda’s guest post at The Hooded Utilitarian
+Twilight & the Plight of the Female Fan – MJ’s guest post at The Hooded Utilitarian

-5 Female Voices in Manga Criticism – Melinda discusses a few of the many unique female voices in the manga blogosphere
+5 Female Voices in Manga Criticism – MJ discusses a few of the many unique female voices in the manga blogosphere

 Female Manga Bloggers from A-Z – alphabetical listing of women in the manga blogosphere, including links to blogs and Twitter accounts – ongoing

-Dear Fandom: Please Grow Up. – Melinda makes a plea for tolerance of an unlikely group: Twilight fans.
+Dear Fandom: Please Grow Up. – MJ makes a plea for tolerance of an unlikely group: Twilight fans.